Measurements and Tools

 East Texas Baptist University uses a variety of measures and tools, consistent with the University Mission, to evaluate success with respect to student achievement.
 As a Christ-centered institution, East Texas Baptist University educates students by integrating biblical faith and learning to develop mind, body, and soul through community engagement to prepare graduates to be Christian servant leaders in their calling to God and humanity.

 - For each semester (fall and spring), the full-time degree-seeking undergraduate student body will complete with a grade of “C” or better at least 85 percent of the hours enrolled.
-For the most recent term (Spring 2018), 86 percent of the hours enrolled were completed with a grade of “C” or better.
+For the most recent term (Fall 2019), 85 percent of the hours enrolled were completed with a grade of “C” or better.

 - For programs with post graduate license examinations, the pass rates will meet or exceed the required benchmark as set by the agency.
 Currently, three programs require licensing examinations: Athletic Training, Nursing, and Teacher Education.